How To Avoid Going Around In Circles Betting NASCAR

 The unpredictability of huge wrecks at superspeedways makes races at Daytona and Talladega especially interesting from a betting perspective.
 These are truly races that anyone can win.
 Especially when half of the field is hauled off the track after a series of wrecks.

-Look no further than last year’s Daytona 500 for a perfect example.
+Look no further than the 2021 Daytona 500 for a perfect example.
 Longtime driver Michael McDowell scored his first ever Cup Series win.
 Bettors were rewarded at odds of +6600.

 Betting NASCAR Outright Race Winner